LanAxia/DSL_project/README.md

 In order to training the model and run the code, you need to install some libraries and packages in advance.

+We recommend you to use Python 3.10.
 Run this command to install everything
 ```commandline
 pip install -r requirements.txt
 ```